 Want to know even more about Don Pasquale?
 These free half-hour sessions delve deeper into the opera, enhancing your enjoyment and extending your knowledge of the piece.
 Tickets are free but should be reserved by calling the Box Office.
 Limited availability.

-There are two wheelchair spaces and four transfer seats available in the stalls of the Theatre Royal.
+There are two wheelchair spaces in the stalls, dress circle, upper circle and balcony of the Theatre Royal.
+There is lift access to all levels.

 We have an infra-red audio enhancement system in the auditorium.
 Patrons can choose between a headset or a necklace depending on their hearing needs.
 These are available from Front of House staff in the foyer.
 There are two devices available: